finn-no/unleash-client-haskell-core/README.md

 This is a library for evaluating [Unleash](https://www.getunleash.io/) feature toggles.
 It currently meets all [client specifications per v4.2.2](https://github.com/Unleash/client-specification/releases/tag/v4.2.2).

-The `Unleash` module provides functions and types for checking feature toggles and variants.
+The `Unleash` module provides functions and types for evaluating feature toggles and variants.

 Does not include an HTTP client.
 See [unleash-client-haskell](https://github.com/finn-no/unleash-client-haskell) for a Haskell Unleash client SDK.